 Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma.
+While often linked to military service, PTSD also affects:

 - Car accident survivors

-- Victims of sexual assault
+- People who have experienced sexual assault

 - People exposed to natural disasters

-- Children witnessing violence
+- Children who witness violence

 PTSD develops when the brain struggles to process and store traumatic experiences, resulting in ongoing distress.